China ceramics sale seen glowing amid economic gloom

+BRIEF-Main Street Capital says recently led a new portfolio investment to facilitate majority recapitalization of Nustep Inc

+* Main Street Capital says recently led a new portfolio investment to facilitate majority recapitalization of Nustep Inc

-HONG KONG Despite darkening global economic clouds, Sotheby's expects solid demand for a batch of rare Chinese ceramics from a vintage European collection after a much hyped auction of works from the same Swiss owners fell flat in April.
+HONG KONG, Sept 8 Despite darkening global economic clouds, Sotheby's expects solid demand for a batch of rare Chinese ceramics from a vintage European collection after a much hyped auction of works from the same Swiss owners fell flat in April.

 The Meiyintang collection, an assemblage of European ceramics gathered over nearly half a century by pharmaceutical tycoons, the Zuellig brothers, was one of the last intact classic major private collections of Chinese ceramics until put on the block in Hong Kong earlier in the year.